Mass trespass of Kinder Scout: Political effects

 According to the Hayfield Kinder Trespass Group website, this act of civil disobedience was one of the most successful in British history.
 It arguably led to the passage of the National Parks legislation in 1949 and helped pave way for the establishment of the Pennine Way and other long-distance footpaths.
 Walkers' rights to travel through common land and uncultivated upland were eventually protected by the Countryside and Rights of Way Act (CROW Act) of 2000.
 Though controversial when it occurred, it has been interpreted as the embodiment of "working class struggle for the right to roam versus the rights of the wealthy to have exclusive use of moorlands for grouse shooting."

-The Kinder Mass Trespass was one of a number of protests at the time seeking greater access to the moorlands of the northern Peak District.
+The Kinder mass trespass was one of a number of protests at the time seeking greater access to the moorlands of the northern Peak District.
 What set it apart from the others was it marked a new and more radical approach to the problem which was not universally popular with rambling groups.
 The harshness of the sentences imposed on the leaders of the protest was headline news in local and national newspapers, resulting in the issue gaining public attention and sympathy.
 The subsequent access rally staged in Winnats Pass attracted 10,000 people to attend in support of greater access to the adjacent moorland.

 An unintended consequence of the mass trespass was greater interest being paid to ramblers' behaviour and potential ways to regulate it.
 This resulted in a 'Code of Courtesy for the Countryside' being produced, which was a forerunner of the modern Countryside Code.

-Revisionism on the Kinder Scout trespass
+Revisionism

 A number of writers have criticised the narrative of the success of the Kinder Scout trespass.
 In 2011, historian David Hey questioned the narrative of the Kinder Scout trespass as "a simple explanation of the triumph of the 'right to roam' movement".
 According to Hey, the trespass on balance did "more harm than good".
 In 2002, Philip Day of the Manchester Ramblers' Federation stated the trespass was commonly used by opponents of the access movement as an argument for denying access even into the 1950s and 1960s, bringing a "positive hindrance" to the efforts of the movement.
 In 1989, walkers' rights activist Tom Stephenson challenged the assertion that the trespassers had reached the summit of Kinder Scout, saying they made it only as far as Ashop Head.
 In 2013, historian John K. Walton questioned the absolutism of this revisionism.
-He advocated for a post-revisionist stance on the mass trespass, acknowledging its positive effects both in the short and long term.
+He advocated a post-revisionist stance on the mass trespass, acknowledging its positive effects both in the short and long term.
 He pointed to its symbolic role in the access campaign over the rest of the century that led to the CROW act.